ThatGoogolGuy/ThatGoogolGuy/README.md

 - 👀 I’m interested in nerd stuff
 - 🌱 I’m currently learning python and some of scratch also aerospace
 - 💞️ I’m looking to collaborate on, not sure
-- 📫 How to reach me, discord: That_Googol_Guy
+- 📫 How to reach me, discord: that_googol_guy
 - 😄 Pronouns: He/HIM
 - ⚡ Fun fact: first succsesfull line of code i ran was on 3/13/2023:D